YeiversonYurgaky/photo-video-date-editor/README.md

 ## Main Features

 - Batch processing of images and videos to modify only their date metadata (EXIF).
+- **Extract a frame from each video file as an image, with adjustable quality (FFmpeg -q:v).**
+- Apply custom date/time metadata to both images and extracted video frames.
 - File preview support via Base64 (no exposure of local paths).
-- Batch processing for multiple files at once.
+- Batch processing for multiple files at once, with per-file action selection (e.g., only metadata, or extract frame).
-- Automatic extraction of date/time from filenames.
+- Automatic extraction of date/time from filenames, or manual entry with default time fallback.
 - Modern web-based GUI using PyWebView.
 - Flexible path configuration via `.env` file.
 - Optional support for Persian (Jalali) dates using `persiantools`.